Darwin Nunez to Liverpool: Uruguayan striker offers a new dimension as front-line evolution continues

 Klopp likes his forwards to interchange positions and pop up in different zones in order to flummox opposition defenders and that comes naturally to Nunez, who likes to cut inside from the left and drop deep to create space for team-mates further forward.

-It remains to be seen how Klopp will accommodate two players who like to position themselves in left-sided zones in Nunez and Diaz, but the Uruguayan's willingness to drop deep should be another asset in a team where the wide forwards are asked to make diagonal runs towards goal.
-Nunez's movement can help.
+It remains to be seen how Klopp will accommodate two players who like to position themselves in left-sided zones in Nunez and Diaz.
+But the Uruguayan's willingness to drop deep when playing as a central striker should be another asset in a team in which the wide forwards are asked to make diagonal runs towards goal.

 Much will of course depend on how he settles into his new surroundings.
 Not everyone adapts to the Premier League as seamlessly as Diaz did last season.
 But what's certain is that Nunez will bring qualities Liverpool don't currently have.
 His arrival signals an exciting new stage in the evolution of Klopp's forward line.